 There is so much to do in Big Bear; we didn’t touch half of it.
 Next time we will try their new zip line or take the chair lift up to the top of Snow Summit to admire the spectacular view.
 The chair lift is open during all seasons and the View Haus restaurant sits on top for your dining pleasure.

-We were happy with our day on the lake and I am happy to say that nobody fell overboard although the sticky throttle on the boat almost claimed a victim or two.
+We were happy with our leisurely day on the lake.
+I am proud to say that nobody fell overboard although the sticky throttle on the boat almost claimed a victim or two.
 The lake was beautiful and we loved, loved, loved, what I feel is a great invention, the S.S.
 Relief.

 After all it is the simple things in life that make us happy: good friends, a comfy bed, great food, and a clean place to tinkle.
 It doesn’t get much better than that.